DimHaze/AttackSpeedMeter/README.md

-Leave your suggest on Issues
+Leave your suggestions in Issues

 FAQ:
 - Please add support for XX mod!